cbib/DeepSpot/README.md

 **Check and update the paths to the data before training.**

+### Training

+Before training, if you have multiple GPUs, please set the cuda visible device variable to the desired GPU id, for example 0 :
+`os.environ["CUDA_VISIBLE_DEVICES"] = "0"`

+Then launch the training with

+`python train.py`

+The training will output a model (the model name can be set in [global_var.py](https://github.com/cbib/DeepSpot/blob/master/deepspot/global_var.py))

+### Prediction
+Be sure to have set :
+* The right path to the data to be predicted
+* The right path to the model you want to use

+Then launch

+`python predict.py`

+The prediction will output the predicted images in a /prediction folder under the prediction path set in [global_var.py](https://github.com/cbib/DeepSpot/blob/master/deepspot/global_var.py)

+### Use an existing model

+To use our best model for prediction let the `save_model_folder` default value or `save_model_folder = "models/Mmixed/"` in [global_var.py](https://github.com/cbib/DeepSpot/blob/master/deepspot/global_var.py)

+Then launch

+`python predict.py`

 ## Support
 If you have any question relative to the repository, please open an [issue](https://github.com/cbib/deepspot).